signalfx/signalfx-dotnet-tracing/docs/internal/thread-sampling.md

 ## How can I see the profiler configuration?

-The agent logs the profiling configuration at `INF` during startup.
-You can grep for the string `TRACER CONFIGURATION` to see configuration.
+The SignalFx Instrumentation for .NET logs the profiling configuration at `INF` during the startup.
+You can grep for the string `TRACER CONFIGURATION` to see the configuration.

-## What about this escape hatch?
+## What does the escape hatch do?

+The escape hatch automatically discards profiling data if the ingest limit has been reached.

-If the escape hatch becomes active, it will log with `Skipping a thread sample period, buffers are full.` (you can grep for this in the logs).
+If the escape hatch activates, it logs the following message:

+`Skipping a thread sample period, buffers are full.`

-You may also look for `"** THIS WILL RESULT IN LOSS OF PROFILING DATA **"` as a big hint that things are not well.
+You can also look for `"** THIS WILL RESULT IN LOSS OF PROFILING DATA **"`.

-If you see such logs, please check the configuration and communication layer between your process and the Collector.
+If you see these log messages, check the configuration and communication layer between your process and the Collector.

 ## What if I'm on an unsupported .NET version?

 If you want to use the profiler and see this in your logs, you must upgrade your .NET version to .NET Core 3.0 or .NET 5.0 or higher.
-Any of .NET Framework versions is not supported.
+None of the .NET Framework versions is supported.

 ## Why is the OTLP/logs exporter complaining?